-This supplement is offered as some background for a student of poetry.
+This supplement is also offered as some background for a student of poetry.
 If one feels he or she could benefit from it, I invite the student to look the material over.
 There are differing kinds of poetry, mainly lyric and narrative, and in English, there's also free and bound verse, the latter being bound to a metrical pattern of a basic foot, meter, and rhyme scheme.
 This is the kind of poetry that will be the focus here.

 In the 1960's I taught English and writing in my native Iowa.
 I used to save the best writings of my students, even if brief, and had them printed in a literary booklet called The Purple Plume.
 It was published not only to stimulate interest in writing but also as a creative outlet for the student.
 Some, if not all of these booklets, were printed by the prison system.

 While I've no longer a classroom, I hope students of today will find this information helpful in understanding some of what's involved in the composition of poetry, and will also be encouraged to write with an eye to excellence and beauty.

 Should one wish, one may use it to accompany The Tilma and Other Poems.
 The major work in this book is about the story of the image of Our Lady of Guadalupe and the poor Indian Juan Diego, the events of which took place ten years and a few months after the fall of the Aztec empire.
 The story is based on an account originally written in Aztec and happens to have the elements of the Aztec concept of poetry in it, something that will be spoken of, in a fuller way, at the end of this supplement.

 Comparing Poetry to Prose

 Very often words are broken into units of sound called syllables.
 Some of these are stressed and others are not, so there is a rise and fall of sound, something like the sea, where there's a rise and fall of the surface of the water.
 Thus we have a kind of undulation of sound.